status-im/status-web/apps/website/docs/messaging-and-web3-browser/use-mentions-in-status.md

 ---
-id: 329
+id: 559
-revision: 0
+revision: '0'
 language: en
+title: Use mentions in Status
 ---

-# Add, remove or share sticker sets

 :octicons-tools-24: In progress